pantheon-systems/documentation/source/content/wordpress-cron.md

 ## Cron Overview

 Cron is a standard utility in Unix and Linux systems that it is used to schedule commands for automatic execution at configured intervals.
-These scheduled commands or tasks are known as Cron Jobs.
-The name Cron comes from the Unix system for scheduling jobs, ranging from once a minute to once a year.
+These scheduled commands or tasks are known as cron jobs.
+Cron scheduling allows for the execution of tasks at specified intervals ranging from once a minute to once a year.
 Cron is generally used for running scheduled backups, monitoring disk space, deleting files that are no longer required, running system maintenance tasks, and much more.

 ## Pantheon Cron Overview

-Pantheon Cron runs WP-Cron jobs as an hourly task or on demand through Terminus.
+Pantheon Cron runs WordPress cron jobs as an hourly task or on demand through Terminus.
 This is in contrast to WP-Cron which executes jobs when a site is loaded by a visitor.

 ## WP-Cron Overview

 WP-Cron is a WordPress feature that executes jobs when the page is loaded.
 Jobs are executed before site content is served to the site visitor.
 Plugins and themes can add jobs to be executed at regular intervals.
 For example, if you have a plugin that scans Twitter for your tweets and then incorporates them into comments, it's most likely done with a WP-Cron job.

-The WP-Cron feature is designed solely to handle WordPress routine jobs as part of a page load:
+The WP-Cron feature is designed solely to handle WordPress routine jobs as part of a page load, allowing you to do the following:

  - Check for new version of the WordPress core, themes, and plugins
  - Clean up spam